Rithvikns/Website/README.md

 Pull requests are welcome!
 For major changes, please open an issue first to discuss the improvements.

 ## License
-This project is licensed under the MIT License.

----
-Feel free to modify this README based on your project's specific details!
+Feel free to modify the code based on your project's specific details! or provide suggestions to improve the code .
+!!
+Open for suggestions